Blossom Arts

 - J. R. R. Tolkien

 At home the first day lilies are blooming, the roses are just passing their prime, and the vibrant green of early summer is beginning to overtake the land.
-I’m glad to be returning there for when I leave this thoughtful spot.
+I’m glad to be returning there when I leave this thoughtful spot.
 It is good to turn my steps towards home for a while, and delight in the familiar companionship of family.
 Particularly as my next Thoughtful Spot will be very far away indeed…

 Picture